qmk/qmk_firmware/docs/feature_eeprom.md

 }
 ```

 And you're done.
-The RGB layer indication will only work if you want it to.
-And it will be saved, even after unplugging the board.
-And if you use any of the RGB codes, it will disable the layer indication, so that it stays on the mode and color that you set it to.
+The RGB layer indication will only work if you want it to; it will be saved, even after unplugging the board; and if you use any of the RGB codes, it will disable the layer indication so that it stays on the mode and color that you set it to.

 ## 'EECONFIG' Function Documentation

 * Keyboard/Revision: `void eeconfig_init_kb(void)`, `uint32_t eeconfig_read_kb(void)` and `void eeconfig_update_kb(uint32_t val)`
 * Keymap: `void eeconfig_init_user(void)`, `uint32_t eeconfig_read_user(void)` and `void eeconfig_update_user(uint32_t val)`

-The `val` is the value of the data that you want to write to EEPROM.
-And the `eeconfig_read_*` function return a 32 bit (DWORD) value from the EEPROM.
+The `val` is the value of the data that you want to write to EEPROM, and the `eeconfig_read_*` function return a 32-bit (DWORD) value from the EEPROM.